-• Do not write data into "System Area" in the buffer memory of the intelligent function module.

-Also, do not output (turn ON) the "use prohibited" signal in the output signal sent from the sequencer CPU to the intelligent function module.

-Doing so may cause a malfunction to the sequencer system.
+- Do not write data into "System Area" in the buffer memory of the intelligent function module.
+Also, do not output (turn ON) the "use prohibited" signal in the output signal sent from the sequencer CPU to the intelligent function module. - Doing so may cause a malfunction to the sequencer system.

-Do not install the input signal wire together with the main circuit lines or power cables.
-Keep a distance of 300 mm or more between them.
+• Do not install the input signal wire together with the main circuit lines or power cables.
+Keep a distance as below.
 (Except for the terminal input part) Failure to do so may result in malfunction due to noise.
+Conditions Distance Below 600V, or 600A power lines 300mm or more Other power lines 600mm or more